The DOROTHY COFUND programme will open its second call for applications on 1 March 2023

 Over two calls for applications, 25 fellows will be recruited through 36-month fellowships with all nationalities welcome, including all researchers based in Ireland.

-The second call for applications will launch later this year.
+The second call for applications will launch in early 2023.

 Scope and Focus